Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Revoke a credential by the holders's request.

-The holder is authorized to revoke the credential by verifying the signature the holder's public key.
+The holder is authorized to revoke a credential by verifying the signature with the holder's public key.
+It replaces the authorization checks conducted on the `sender/invoker` variable with signature verification.
-The public key is part of :ref:`CIS-4-CredentialInfo`.
+The public key is part of :ref:`CIS-4-CredentialInfo` that is used when registering a credential with the :ref:`CIS-4-functions-registerCredential` entrypoint.

 Parameter
 ~~~~~~~~~